 Mellisa Mazingi, Women for Women International’s Great Lakes Director, says: “Most of the men that have gone through positive masculinity training have become change agents, helping their communities understand the importance of promoting women in society by supporting them to become socially and economically inclusive."

 Change takes time, however, and is not always met favourably.
-Women’s economic empowerment can initially even lead to increases in violence by male partners who feel threatened by their spouses’ new independence.
+Women’s economic empowerment can initially even lead to increased violence by partners who feel threatened by their spouses’ new independence.

 In one case, a husband was opposed to his wife becoming a community mediator.
-He disapproved of the bicycle she had been given to help her in her work and sometimes even prevented her going to meetings.
+He disapproved of the bicycle she had been given to help her in her work and sometimes prevented her going to meetings.
 During the training, he began seeing things very differently: “When we had a session on masculinities, being a man, power dynamics and the roles of women in economy and leadership, I realized how much I was harming my wife.
 Since then, I started cooling down and knowing that I must support my wife to perform her duties well.”
-Now he even helps by dropping her off at the meetings with her bicycle.
+Now he even drops her off at meetings.

-A couple whose marriage had broken down and had separated, in large part due to the husband’s alcohol problems and violence, completely turned their relationship around.
+A couple whose marriage had broken down largely due to the husband’s alcohol problems and violence, completely transformed their relationship.
 He says: “Today, I am supportive of my wife.
 I know we have equal rights and need to support each other.
 I reduced the quantity and the frequency of my alcohol consumption.
 Now we discuss every project together and I am an involved father.”
 As a result, they have renovated their house, bought a cow, are renting two pieces of land for agricultural use, have bought a water tank as well as bedding material for their house, and are practicing modern family planning methods.

 “There’s increased awareness of gender equity in general.
 We’re working in communities that have never previously heard of it or discussed whether men should be helping more at home, including wives in decision making or making financial plans together,” says Isabel.
 “It’s baby steps now but they’ll translate into significant future outcomes.”

 The five-year field trial aims to build the evidence base for working with men and boys to promote gender equality.
-The lessons learnt will then be built into a male engagement best practices toolkit developed by the ICRW which will be shared sector wide.
+The lessons learnt will then be built into a male engagement best practices toolkit by the ICRW which will be shared sector-wide.

 Photo credits : Header © Hand in Hand / Georgina Goodwin